stat545ubc-2022/Mini-Data-Analysis_Jerry-He/Mini-Data-Analysis-2/mini-project-2.md

 <!--------------------------- Start your work below --------------------------->

+#### Wrangling our data

 We will go ahead and modify the original `cancer` dataframe so that it is more concise and interpretable for us.
-We are mostly interested in the “mean” values so let’s nto concern ourselves with anything else.
-In other words, we will drop all standard error and *worst* columns.
+We are mostly interested in the “mean” values so let’s not concern ourselves with anything else.
+In other words, we will drop all *standard error* and *worst* columns.
 Additionally, something that we might really be interested in with respect to diagnostic markers is the `area_mean`, so let’s arrange `area_mean` in descending order and also make sure there are no `NA`